In the story below, we've tried to explain why we have created the

 A third party gets access to the complete administration of the

 company, its strategic partners and, worse, the company's intellectial property (IP).

 A big international company has developed a new Internet Security Switch.

 They have decided to move the production of the new switch to a low-wage country.

-Apart from the list of materials, they also give them the design files and the software,
+Apart from the list of materials, they also give them the design files

 so that the production company can provide a 'better' service.
 Do you think this is smart?

 A civil service needs to collect information about its nationals.
 They have contracted